RavenTheBird789/Superhero-OC-Info/README.md

 Appearance: Black background with blue text

-Design choices: Superhero OC has Super Suit that's colors correspond to the ones throughout the web page
+Design choices: Superhero OC has Super Suit that's colors correspond to the ones used throughout the web page